UPDATE: This post was updated on April 10, 2025 to include conversions for metric measurements.

 You can use a spoon, but I've found using an ice cream scoop works best!

 You don't need to keep them if you don't want to, but if you do, you can make spiced pumpkin seeds!
-Here are a few great recipes you can try: Simply Recipes, Roasted Pumpkin Seeds (plain), Healthy Recipes, Spicy Roasted Pumpkin Seeds (for a spicy kick), and Joy Food Sunshine, Roasted Cinnamon Sugar Pumpkin Seeds (a sweet twist).
+Here are a few great recipes you can try: Roasted Pumpkin Seeds (plain), Spicy Roasted Pumpkin Seeds (for a spicy kick), and Roasted Cinnamon Sugar Pumpkin Seeds (a sweet twist).

 Technically, no. You can use it as is after you purée, but note that your pumpkin purée will have a higher water content than a recipe using store-bought canned pumpkin normally would.
 You may need to adjust a few ingredients to ensure your recipe doesn't end up too wet.